techwithnc/myproject/project-07/README.md

 - Key pair

 ## How to deploy this project?
 It's very simple.
-First, go to this <a href="https://developer.hashicorp.com/terraform/downloads">link</a> to download terraform and install it.Second , clone this repo.Then,finally, type this command <b>terraform apply -var-file="staging-env.tfvars" --auto-approve </b>in your ferraform project root directory.
+First, go to this <a href="https://developer.hashicorp.com/terraform/downloads">link</a> to download terraform and install it.Second , clone this repo.Then,finally, type this command <i><b>terraform apply -var-file="staging-env.tfvars" --auto-approve </b></i>in your ferraform project root directory.

 ##  For Demonstration of this Project with burmese language on Youtube. <a href="YOUTUBE_LINK">Click Here</a>